30-Year-Old Outfielder – Texas Rangers

 Brent Lillibridge Contract Information:

-Agreed to a minor league deal with the Cubs in January 2013.
+Agreed to a minor league deal with the Rangers in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Brent Lillibridge – simply subscribe now.